zwets/amr-trinity/README.md

 ### Background

-This repository provides various ways to run the "Big Three" AMR detection tools over a set of inputs and obtain collated unified output.
+This repository provides various ways to run the "Big Three" AMR detection tools over a collection of asseblies and obtain collated unified output.

 The project builds on [hAMRonization](https://github.com/pha4ge/hAMRonization), which maintains a collection of converters to harmonise AMR tool output formats.

-The hAMRonization project also had a
+The hAMRonization project had a
 [proof of concept workflow](https://github.com/pha4ge/hAMRonization_workflow) that ran all (18) supported tools, but this was cumbersome to maintain due to the myriad requirements and installation methods of the tools.